 - Help THEM solve THEIR problems

 IV.
-Predictable Gaps Found in Corporate America: that executives will say fall into jurisdiction of the HR Dept
+Predictable Gaps Found in Corporate America: C Suite executives will often say fall under the jurisdiction of an HR Dept.

 - Think size segment specific / look at HR Vendor firms and their Solutions to re-enforce the predictable gap concept

 - Outdated or zero Succession Plan 50-300 ee